 The Leaf also has an app which lets you do all sorts of clever things such as checking the battery charge level and sending destinations to the navigation.
 Our favourite feature is the ability to preheat the car though.
 If you wake up on a frosty morning, you can start the Leaf’s heater to have the car warmed before you get in.
 Besides being comfortable and saving on de-icer, it also preserves the car’s range as you are using mains rather than battery power to run the heater.

-Our only real concern about the Leaf is its price.
-It does look a little expensive and the models at the top of the range are not far off the price of a Tesla Model 3.
-There are often good finance offers at dealers though, so it shouldn’t necessarily be an obstacle.
+Our only real concerns about the Leaf are its price.
+It does look a little expensive and the models at the top of the range are not far off the price of a Tesla Model 3 and a VW ID.3 is better to drive and seems far more modern too.